- Blue-Light-Blocking Glasses

 Not to mention, once you’re awake, you’re properly awake.
 Because you’ve woken up gently over 20-30 minutes, your body’s had time to flush away that “groggy” feeling you often feel every morning.
 You’ll want to jump straight out of bed and get on with your day.

-Any of the Philips wakelights are great; I use this one.
+Any of the Philips wakelights are great; I use this one from Amazon (affiliate link).
 I bought it 3 years ago and it’s still working perfectly – I use it every morning to wake up pleasantly, feeling way more alert than before I started using it.

 Bedroom as Dark as Possible